Brian Stutheit named a Top Rated Denver Construction Lawyer

 Contact us to speak with a knowledgeable construction defect law attorney in Colorado.

 Experienced legal guidance and strong representation regarding:

 - Contract disputes – Breach of contract actions.
 Disputes over work scope and quality, construction delays, payment for labor and materials, and insurance coverage.
-We focus on resolving disputes through the least expensive means possible, such as arbitration or mediation.
-We are not afraid to litigate if a fair settlement cannot be reached.

-- Construction and design professional defense – We represent contractors, tradesmen, architects and engineers in lawsuits related to construction defects, negligence and professional liability.
+- Construction and design professional defense – We represent contractors, trades people, architects and engineers in lawsuits related to construction defects, negligence and professional liability.
 Our goals are to aggressively defend against frivolous complaints, to protect your rights with your liability insurance company, and to make third-party claimants regret that they involved you in their lawsuit.

 - Arbitration and mediation.

 Call us for free to evaluate whether we can help you, and to discuss our fees.

 If you want attorney fees in the event of a dispute, provide for fees in your written agreement.
 Without a written provision for attorney fees, you will be unlikely to recover them.
 Ditto interest on late payments.